cperaltab/Seagrass_mapping/dataProcessing.md

 May be part of Chealsea's master thesis

 Currently in the exploration stage; now reviewing GEE codes and exploring Sentinel 2 images.
 Need to explore different time ranges beacuse there are to much clouds in the output images.

+**3) Seagrass map for Belize**

+_Workflow_

+1.- Groundtruth database creation: data points taken from Claudias visit to Belize, GPS data recording and bothom type identification.
+Seagrass data points from SegrassNet site.
+No seagrass occurrence data in OBIS.
+2.- Image selection: region of interest, time frame of the collection.